slafi/EventSystem/README.md

 # A Simple Event System

 Recently, I needed to develop an event system as part of a bigger C++ project.
 As I was not using any specific framework that offers such a functionality (e.g., .Net), I had to come up with a simple and quick solution.
 After some search, I found [this Github project](https://github.com/rafeloken/event_system) which offers a clean implementation of a basic event system using the [Observer pattern](https://www.tutorialspoint.com/design_pattern/observer_pattern.htm).
 Then, I decided to rewrite, improve and document some portions of the original code.
-I added especially the `EventArgs` class which allows to pass custom event arguments to all the event subscribers.
+I especially added the `EventArgs` class which allows to pass custom event arguments to all the event subscribers.

 ## The Observer Pattern

-The event system is an implementation of the Observer pattern.
+The event system is an implementation of the [Observer pattern](https://www.tutorialspoint.com/design_pattern/observer_pattern.htm).
 The latter defines an entity called `Subject` which maintains a list of subscribers called `Observer`s.
-The subject notifies the observers automatically whenever an internal state changes.
+The `Subject` notifies the observers automatically whenever an internal state changes.
 This notification occurs through calling a specific method of the `Observer` entity.
 The UML diagram in the following figure shows how the `Subject` and `Observer` entities are structured.

 ![Observer pattern UML diagram](./resources/Observer_w_update.svg) <br/>
 *UML diagram of the Observer pattern* (Source: [wikipedia](https://en.wikipedia.org/wiki/Observer_pattern#UML_class_diagram))

-In this implementation, the `Subject` is implemented in the `Event` class.
-However, the `Observer` is implemented in the `EventHandler` class.
+In this implementation, the `Subject` is represented by the `Event` class.
+However, the `Observer` is represented by the `EventHandler` class.

 ## Getting Started